 What is Alternative Breaks?

 Alternative Breaks offers a chance to raise students' self-awareness, supplement their educational experience with the university, and demonstrate Cal Poly's enthusiasm to make a positive impact outside of the campus community.
-Students are immersed in another culture, which provides the opportunity to examine social issues and reflect on their own positions of power and privilege.
-Volunteer excursions give Cal Poly students a chance to make a lasting contribution and work together to develop skills as global citizens.
+Students are immersed in another culture, which provides the opportunity to examine social issues, reflect on their own positions of power and privilege, and build intercultural competence.
+Volunteer service project trips give Cal Poly students a chance to make a lasting contribution and work together to develop skills as global citizens.

 The Center for Service in Action hosts multiple Alternative Breaks trips throughout the year, providing students with a chance to make a difference during their breaks from the academic school year.
 Cal Poly students have the opportunity to serve their global community while exploring outside their positions of privilege.